 Field Trips and Store Shifts

 Not all of our programs require completion of an orientation before getting started – you can sign up for a field trip or a store shift today!
 You can see all of our available shifts by looking at this calendar, and if you’re already in our system, you can sign up directly that way!
-If you aren’t, signing up is as easy as emailing Ian at email@example.com, and he can help you get signed up.
+If you aren’t, signing up is as easy as emailing our volunteer team at firstname.lastname@example.org, and he can help you get signed up.

 Design: The vast majority of our chapbooks, flyers, event materials, invitations, and posters are designed by volunteers.
 If you’re a professional graphic designer interested in doing some volunteer design work for 826NYC, we would love to hear from you.